Frequently Asked Questions – Enrolment

 The 2022 School donation is $1,525.
 This cost is adjusted annually to reflect the change in costs incurred by the School.
 Where a student is unable to accept his position at the start of the 2022 academic year, a full refund will be made.

 No, there is no Open Day.
-However there is an Orientation Day in late November for boys entering Form 3 and their parents.
-Additionally the Enrolment Evening on Wednesday 27 October 2021 will provide an opportunity for boys and their parents (via livestream) to meet the Senior Leadership Team and the Form 3 Dean.
+However, there is an Orientation Day in late November for boys entering Form 3 and their parents.
+Additionally, the enrolment evening on Wednesday 27 October 2021 provided an opportunity for boys and their parents to come to the School and meet the Executive and staff.

 There are scholarships available to the School’s boarding hostel, Tibbs House – please click here for more information.
 As a state school, all boys within our zone are entitled to enrol and we are not able to offer scholarship places to boys from out of zone unless they are in the School hostel.